iSerter/Pam/readme.md

 PAM
 =========

-PAM (Personal Assistant Mockery) is a Siri-like software.
+PAM (Personal Assistant Mockery) is a Siri-like software with a command line interface.
 I created her to be a dummy project for my learning practices.

-It really isn't useful at all.
-It's just a code playground for me.
+This isn't a project to have any future or usability whatsoever.
+It's just a dummy project to showcase my personal knowledge and support my resume.

 History
 ----

 I needed a dummy project to practice unit testing in PHP, and I realized how often I need such dummy projects.
+Also, I've been wanting to showcase my skills on Github, but all my projects have been private and I don't have any time to develop anything real for the community.
+I experiment new things and expand my knowledge with the little free time I get, but these dummy projects are usually too simple to showcase.
-I decided to collect all my learning practices in one big project that I can showcase on Github.
-Yes, despite the number of projects I have built, none was worth publishing.
+Therefore, I decided to collect all my learning practices in one big project that I can put on Github to showcase my skills.
-I wanted to build something that is open to extending its functionality to utterly useless points.
-Well, what's better than a human at it?
-So I decided to fake one :)
+So, I created Pam: a silly playground for learning new programming concepts.

 Etymology